PerSpectron/PerSpectron/README.md

 # Citation

+Results of this repo are presented in our Spectify paper [1].
+The implementation provided in this repo originates from the PerSpectron project [2].
+The authors of PerSpectron communicated the highly correlated gem5 features for speculative execuation attacks used in their paper.
+We implemented this repo based on these gem5 features and the implementations details described in the PerSpectron paper.

+Please cite these papers for this repo:

-A. Pashrashid, A. Hajiabadi, T. E. Carlson, "Fast, Robust and Accurate Detection of Cache-based Spectre Attack Phases", 41st IEEE/ACM International Conference on Computer-Aided Design (ICCAD '22)
+[1] A. Pashrashid, A. Hajiabadi, T. E. Carlson, "Fast, Robust and Accurate Detection of Cache-based Spectre Attack Phases", 41st IEEE/ACM International Conference on Computer-Aided Design (ICCAD '22) [2] Mirbagher-Ajorpaz, Samira, Gilles Pokam, Esmaeil Mohammadian-Koruyeh, Elba Garza, Nael Abu-Ghazaleh, and Daniel A. Jiménez.
+"Perspectron: Detecting invariant footprints of microarchitectural attacks with perceptron."
+53rd Annual IEEE/ACM International Symposium on Microarchitecture (MICRO '20)

 # How to Run Perspectron